Let’s get a more detailed look at the business communication trends that have arisen from the pandemic for 2021, and how you can keep up with them.

 IP PBXes still connect PSTN phone lines to internal extensions, but they also integrate with broadband internet connections.
 This allows access to several new communication features including:

-Remote connection – Due to the fact that IP PBXes are connected to the internet, it allows mobile workers to set up a remote IP extension and access business phone networks and calling plans remotely.
+- Remote connection – Due to the fact that IP PBXes are connected to the internet, it allows remote workers to set up a remote IP extension and access business phone networks and calling plans remotely.

 Cloud PBXes are a further evolution of IP PBXes.
 The main difference is that the controlling software and data is all hosted and stored in the cloud rather than locally.